Why Your Body Locks Up by Thursday

 - Add electrolytes on hot days.
 Plain water is fine most of the time, but when you're sweating heavily, an electrolyte mix helps your body actually retain the water you drink.

 - Cut back on caffeine after noon.
-Caffeine is a diuretic.
-That afternoon energy drink is dehydrating you when you need hydration most.
+High doses of caffeine can have a mild diuretic effect, and that afternoon energy drink may be working against your hydration when you need it most.

 Mobility Breaks